This tutorial gives you an overview and talks about the fundamentals of SAP FICO.

 Defining an Organization structure is the very first configuration to be done during any SAP implementation.
 Because a company is an organizational unit for which individual financial statements can be drawn according to the relevant commercial law.
 Therefore SAP FICO training starts with defining the Org Structure.

 A company can comprise one or more company codes.
-A company has local currencies in which the transactions occurred are recorded.
+A company has local currencies in which the transactions that occurred are recorded.
 All company codes within a company must use the same transaction chart of accounts and the same Fiscal year.
 Creation of company in SAP is optional.

 A Fiscal year is divided into a number of posting periods and each posting period in an accounting period is defined by a start date and end date.